 Baby born after parents die shows wonders of a grandparent's love

-The baby boy's grandparents fought to see the process through until finally, he was born through a surrogate mother four years after his parents perished in a fatal car accident...
+The baby boy's grandparents fought to see the process through until finally, he was born through a surrogate mother four years after his parents perished in a car accident...

 It might seem impossible to think that a baby born after parents die could survive.
 But a baby boy in China has, thanks to surrogacy as well as the unwavering devotion of his grandparents.